ErazerBrecht/CodeGenie/TestSamples/NodeJS_REST_MONGO/README.md

 ##Mongoose Schema layout
 For a post/edit to be accepted, the information must pass the validation, the following section will explain what is validated and how to pass it.

-*All dates have the format of DD/MM/YYYY (e.g. 20/02/2015)*
+**All dates have the format of DD/MM/YYYY (e.g. 20/02/2015)**
-*All emails must pass email-validation*
+**All emails must pass email-validation.*

-**Defaults do not need need to be filled in, if the field is missing the server will default these** **All of these objects also have an internal _id field which can be used but I won't mention them again**
+*Defaults do not need need to be filled in, if the field is missing the server will default these.*
+*All of these objects also have an internal _id field which can be used but I won't mention them again.*

 ###Users
-Users have 9 fields, 4 of which are required and 4 which have a default
+Users have 9 fields, 4 of which are required and 4 which have a default.

 Required:
 * name: string, name of the user (e.g. John Smith)
 * class: string, current class enrollment of the user (e.g. 3ea1)
-* hash: string, hash of the password + salt
+* hash: string, hash of the password + salt.
-* salt: string, salt of this user
+* salt: string, salt of this user.

 Defaults:
-* status: number, register status, defaults to 0
+* status: number, register status, defaults to 0.
-* registerdate: date, when the user was posted, defaults to current time on the server
+* registerdate: date, when the user was posted, defaults to current time on the server.
-* lastseen: date, currently automatically set to the current time on the server
+* lastseen: date, currently automatically set to the current time on the server.
 * admin: boolean, currently automatically set to false whatever is posted.

 Not required but field is available:
-* email: string, for when the user wants to subscribe
+* email: string, for when the user wants to subscribe.

 ###Exercises
-Exercises have 7 fields, 3 of which are required and 2 which have a default
+Exercises have 7 fields, 3 of which are required and 2 which have a default.

 Required:
 * title: string, title of the exercise (e.g. MongoDB)